takesofficial/cissp/domain1.md

 ---

 ## ⚖️ ISC2 Code of Ethics
-- Protect society and the common good.
+1. Protect society, the common good, public trust, and confidence
-- Act honorably, legally, and responsibly.
+2. Act honorably, honestly, justly, responsibly, and legally
-- Provide diligent and competent service.
+3. Provide diligent and competent service to principals
-- Advance and protect the profession.
+4. Advance and protect the profession

-### Ethics Complaint Rules
+### 🧾 Ethics Complaint Rules
 Who can file complaints
 - **Canon I & II** - Anyone (including the public)
 - **Canon III** - Only employer or contractual client